kennedy841/jquery-datepicker-ios-android-theme/README.md

 Mobiscroll
 ==========

+## jquery-datepicker-ios-android-theme fork
+This is a fork from brodybits, thanks.

+What's new:
+1. IOS8 style support (Breathing the fresh air once again)
+2. Multilanguage (Simplified Chinese added)

+Please check demo_without_jqueryui.html for more details.

 ## scroll-picker fork

 The mobiscroll is a great project, and I wanted to use the mobiscroller together with a JQueryMobile anchor button instead of an input field.
 Unfortunately the scroller is hard-coded to bind to the focus event and it will take some modifications to bind to the click event instead.
 As a quick workaround, I was able to put the date/time input elements on a hidden page and then bind the anchor button click events to open the scroller.